jorinvo/me/_posts/2015-05-09-csv-challenge.md

 ---
 title: CSV Challenge
+summary: >
+  I created this little experiment to find out about the tools and workflow other developers use to be productive.
 ---

 I created this little experiment to find out about the tools and workflow other developers use to be productive.